 3. Disconnect the earth wire and pressure sensing pipe from the valve.
 Undo the screw securing the electrical plug to the valve and disconnect the plug.
+Disconnect the wires from the valve modulator.

-4. Remove the screws securing the inlet pipe flange to the tap rail and those securing the outlet manifold to the burner manifold.
+4. Remove the screws securing the inlet pipe flange to the boiler bottom panel and those securing the outlet manifold to the burner manifold.